Tickets Krakow

 Armory

-Wawel Castle’s armory holds an array of weapons used by the Polish military over the centuries.
-Apart from large swords, lances, and crossbows, you’ll also find huge cannons and plated suits of armor.
-Weaponry from the 15th century onwards includes muskets, rifles and pistols.
+Wawel Castle’s armoury holds an array of weapons used by the Polish military over the centuries.
+Apart from large swords, lances, and crossbows, you’ll also find huge cannons and plated suits of armour.

 Lost Wawel